Washington Naval Treaty: Japanese denunciation

 The naval treaty had a profound effect on the Japanese.
 With superior American and British industrial power, a long war would very likely end in a Japanese defeat.
 Thus, gaining strategic parity was not economically possible.

 Many Japanese considered the 5:5:3 ratio of ships as another snub by the West, but it can be argued that the Japanese had a greater force concentration than the US Navy or the Royal Navy.
 The terms also contributed to controversy in high ranks of the Imperial Japanese Navy between the Treaty Faction officers and their Fleet Faction opponents, who were also allied with the ultranationalists of the Japanese army and other parts of the Japanese government.
 For the Treaty Faction, the treaty was one of the factors that had contributed to the deterioration of the relationship between the American and the Japanese governments.

 Some have also argued that the treaty was one major factor in prompting Japanese expansionism by the Fleet Faction in the early 1930s.
 The perception of unfairness resulted in Japan's renunciation of the Second London Naval Treaty in 1936.

-Isoroku Yamamoto, who later masterminded the attack of Pearl Harbor, argued that Japan should remain in the treaty.
-His opinion was more complex, however, in that he believed the United States could outproduce Japan by a greater factor than the 5:3 ratio because of the huge American production advantage of which he had expert knowledge since he had served with the Japanese embassy in Washington.
+Isoroku Yamamoto, who later masterminded the attack of Pearl Harbor, argued that Japan should remain in the treaty while Chūichi Nagumo argued against it.

+Yamamoto's opinion was more complex, however, in that he believed the United States could outproduce Japan by a greater factor than the 5:3 ratio because of the huge American production advantage of which he had expert knowledge since he had served with the Japanese embassy in Washington.
 After the signing of the treaty, he commented, "Anyone who has seen the auto factories in Detroit and the oil-fields in Texas knows that Japan lacks the power for a naval race with America."
 He later added, "The ratio works very well for Japan – it is a treaty to restrict the other parties."
 He believed that other methods than a spree of construction would be needed to even the odds, which may have contributed to his advocacy of the plan to attack Pearl Harbor.

 On December 29, 1934, the Japanese government gave formal notice that it intended to terminate the treaty.
 Its provisions remained in force formally until the end of 1936 and were not renewed.